Glaucoma: 11 Most Common Causes

-Many types of glaucoma have no symptoms.
+Many types of this condition have no symptoms.
 Because the effect is so gradual, you may not detect a change in vision until the problem has progressed to an advanced level.

-Because glaucoma vision loss cannot be restored, it is critical to have frequent eye exams that include measures of your eye pressure so that a diagnosis can be established, and proper treatment may be provided.
-If glaucoma is identified early, vision loss can be delayed or prevented.
+Because glaucoma vision loss cannot be restored, it is critical to have frequent eye exams that include measures of your eye pressure so that a diagnosis can be established and proper treatment may be provided.
+If this condition is identified early, vision loss can be delayed or prevented.

-If you have the condition, you will most likely need therapy for the rest of your life.
+If you have it, you will most likely need therapy for the rest of your life.

 Ocular hypertension is defined as an increase in eye pressure over the usual range.
-Glaucoma suspects are those who have ocular hypertension but no indications of glaucoma.
+Glaucoma suspects are those who have ocular hypertension but no indications of this condition.

-The most frequent kind of glaucoma arises when intraocular pressure is too high for an extended period of time.
+The most frequent kind of this condition arises when intraocular pressure is too high for an extended period of time.
 This exerts outward pressure on the inner walls of the eye, eventually causing damage to the optic nerve, which connects in the rear of the eye.

-• There are two major types: Primary and Secondary causes of glaucoma:
+• There are two major types: Primary and Secondary causes of this disease:

 Causes of Primary Glaucoma